SheldonGeek/AI-Game-Fighter-Theater/README.md

 I found a fun AI game to learn and to build.
-You can watch the game from here: https://www.youtube.com/watch?v=pOvc_FPU4D8 Those heros just play games by themselves and make strategies and decisions autonomously!
+You can watch the game from here: https://www.youtube.com/watch?v=pOvc_FPU4D8 Those heroes just play games by themselves and make strategies and decisions autonomously!

 The meat of the project is the state machine.
 State machine has a lot of different states.
 It jumps to next state if it meets the condition of its previous state.
 Every state can have its' own action.
 <img src="https://github.com/SheldonGeek/AI-Game-Fighter-Theater/blob/master/img/stateMachine.png"  height="300" >